Toggle menu

 There will be no charge if your property falls into one of these exemption classes.

-You may get a reduction if you or someone living with you is permanently and substantially disabled.
+You may get a reduction if you or someone living with you have a permanent and substantial disability.
 The disabled person can be an adult or a child.

-Severe mental impairment is severe impairment of intelligence and social functioning which appears to be permanent.
+Severe mental impairment is a severe impairment of intelligence and social functioning which appears to be permanent.

 If a property has been left empty due to repossession or bankruptcy an exemption can be applied.